dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnAnomalyMedianChange30DaysCheckSpec
+## ColumnAnomalyStationaryMedianCheckSpec
-Column level check that ensures that the median in a monitored column changes in a rate within a two-tailed percentile during last 30 days.
+Column level check that ensures that the median in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
+Use in partitioned checks.